pramnora/bat/README.md

 ### System related commands

 **DATE** - view/set date
-**PROMPT** - allows one to change the MS DOS Window command prompt text
 **REGEDIT** - allows one to view/change Windows System Registry entries
 **SHUTDOWN** - shuts the computer system down
 **TIME** - view/set time
-**TITLE** text - allows one to change/replace the MS DOS Prompt window title text
 **VER** - displays which version of MS DOS you are using

 ### Text related commands